juliancabaleiro/nidaqmx-python-examples/examples/ai/README.md

 # Analog Input Examples

 Here you can find the differents waveforms acquired with different analog input method from PCI-6133.
-This board only support differential mode in acquisition mode, if you change to ground refenrence in BNC-2110 the signal have noise.
+This board only support differential mode in acquisition mode, if you change to ground reference in BNC-2110 the signal have noise.
 ## loop_continuos_mode